AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 * SITES-20238: [RTC] Pfizer MVP - Add CF API to resolve CF paths to IDs and for vice versa.
 * SITES-21043: [CF][launches] Side-port performance improvements to Cloud Service.
 * SITES-21044: [CF][launches] Side-port async edit payload implementation to Cloud Service.
-* FORMS-9606: Previously, in the Adaptive Forms editor, only field values could be mapped to the response of an invoke service.
-Now, authors have the ability to map any property of the field to the invoke service response.
 * FORMS-7483: AEM Forms JSON Schema Parser now supports JSON schema (2020-12).
 * FORMS-13209: A handler is included to override Adaptive Forms default submission success and submission failure handlers.
 You can configure these handlers via Adaptive Forms Rule Editor.
 * FORMS-13612: Screen readers now read error messages, short descriptions, and long descriptions for fields in core component-based Adaptive Forms.
 Additionally, support has been added to invalidate adaptive form inputs when the form contains errors and is not valid for submission.